 The City of Athens

-The polis, would require a minimum stay of 4-5 days just to scratch the surface, but a surface indeed worth scratching!
-Landmarks, museums, food and definitely a city for coffee-lovers!
+The city would require a minimum stay of 4-5 days just to scratch the surface, but a surface indeed worth scratching!
+Landmarks, museums, food, and definitely a city for coffee-lovers!

 The best time of the year to visit Athens is late spring (April/May) or early autumn (September/October) the weather is moderate and you can avoid the summer crowds.
 There is walking and climbing ahead so these months are pleasant and you avoid the exhausting summer heat.